 CTAs can have an adverse effect in some markets

-I hear a lot of marketers saying: “don’t translate your ads.”
-I agree, but I would go even further: don’t translate your strategy but adapt it.
+I hear a lot of marketers saying: “do not translate your ads.”
+I agree, but I would go even further: do not translate your strategy but adapt it.

 We can notice a similar pattern for other countries such as China, Korea or Japan, where calls to action could be inserted in terms of space, but even so, the space opportunity has been used for the message instead: